Muhammad-Ashraf9/PD/MVC/MVC-Day5.md

 > 1. Inversion of Control (IoC)
 >
 > - make Factory class to create the repository and return object from it instead of creating it in the controller(we can make the factory ==singleton==: create only one instance of the repository or ==Transient==: create new instance every time it is called)
-> - to solve the problem of returning different objects types we use Dependency Injection Principle (DIP)
+> - to solve the problem of returning different objects types we use Dependency Inversion Principle (DIP)
 >
-> 2. Dependency Injection Principle (DIP)
+> 2. Dependency Inversion Principle (DIP)
 >
 > - make the repository interface and make the repository class implement it
 > - now Factory class can return object of the interface type

-> [!example] Dependency Injection Principle (DIP)
+> [!example] Dependency Inversion Principle (DIP)
 >
 > - High-level modules should not depend on low-level modules.
 Both should depend on ==abstractions==.
 > - Abstractions should not depend on details.
 Details should depend on abstractions.